Hunting With Golden Eagles Mongolia

 Image: EL guest Meei Wong

-If there are no available flights to Ulgii then consider flying into Khovd – the provincial capital of Khovd aimag – and transferring the approximate 220km by road to Ulgii.
-Most of the road is now asphalt and there are public buses available for those who don’t arrange a transfer.
+If no flights to Ulgii are available, consider flying into Khovd, the provincial capital of Khovd aimag, and transferring approximately 220 km by road to Ulgii.
+Most of the road is now asphalt, and public buses are available for those who don’t arrange a transfer.

-Although carbon offsets are far from imperfect and not the whole answer, they make a difference.
-Emissions per kilometer for domestic flights are always much higher because such a large proportion of the flight is spent taking off and landing.
-With this in mind, as a company, we calculate the offset for all domestic flights used by our guests and EL team and pay the offset to buy Plan Vivo Foundation carbon certificates which are used to support the Plan Vivo Mongolian Nomad Project – working in partnership with the Mongolian Society of Range Management.
+Although carbon offsets are not perfect and are not a complete solution, they do make a difference.
+Emissions per kilometer for domestic flights are higher because a large proportion of the flight is spent taking off and landing.
+With this in mind, we calculate the offset for all domestic flights used by our guests and the EL team, and we purchase Plan Vivo Foundation carbon certificates to support the Plan Vivo Mongolian Nomad Project – working in partnership with the Mongolian Society of Range Management.

-If you would like to offset the emissions from your Mongolian domestic flight into a Mongolian Nomad Project then use this link:
+If you would like to offset the emissions from your Mongolian domestic flight to support the Mongolian Nomad Project, use this link: https://eternallandscapes.c-level.earth/Flight

 Book With Flexibility & Confidence - Learn More